The Coronavirus caused a revolution in elder care – what happened?

 Will technology keep its place in the caregiving industry even after the crisis?

 Who knows.
-We are now offering our Oscar Senior platform for two months free of charge.
+We are now offering our Oscar Senior platform for one month free of charge.
 But the question remains - will caregiving organizations be willing to pay for technological gadgets after the coronavirus crisis?
 I still believe that when they see how much time and financial costs they can actually save with such a platform for remote care they will be more willing to find some money in their tight budgets.
 Even though the platform doesn't cost a fortune, it still is a hit to the tight budgets of elder care providers.
 And often they simply cannot afford it.

 Tomas Posker is CEO of Oscar Senior, a platform for remote care used by elder care providers and Oscar Family app for families so they can easily stay in touch with their elderly relatives living far away.
 As an ambassador of Aging2.0, Tomas leads the discussion about aging and related topics with the community and professional public.